What is Blogger?

 - And access to a cPanel / DNS Manager.
 For your information, any domain purchased from XeonBD already includes the DNS management features without any extra cost.

 Firstly, you will have to go to the blogger and sign the blog.
-Then, adding two CNAME records in the blog.
+Then, add two CNAME records to the blog.
 For CNAME record creating, we will go to the Blog -> Settings -> Publishing -> Custom domain -> domain name with www (www.domainname.com) -> Save.
 But when we will try to set a custom domain name we will get an error.